Last Days of Life (PDQ®)–Patient Version

 When opioids are the cause of myoclonic jerking, changing to another opioid may help.
-Different patients respond to opioids in different ways and certain opioids may be more likely than others to cause myoclonic jerking in some people.
+People respond to opioids in different ways, and certain opioids may be more likely than others to cause myoclonic jerking in some people.

-When the patient is very near death, medicine to stop the myoclonic jerking may be given instead of changing the opioid.
-When myoclonic jerking is severe, drugs may be used to calm the patient down, relieve anxiety, and help the patient sleep.
+When a person is very near death, medicine to stop the myoclonic jerking may be given instead of changing the opioid.
+When myoclonic jerking is severe, drugs may be used to calm the person down, relieve anxiety, and help them sleep.

 Fever may be caused by infection, medicines, or the cancer itself.

-Sudden hemorrhage (heavy bleeding) may occur in patients who have certain cancers or disorders.
+Sudden hemorrhage (heavy bleeding) may occur in people who have certain cancers or disorders.

-Making the patient comfortable is the main goal of care during hemorrhage at the end of life.
+Making the person comfortable is the main goal of care during hemorrhage at the end of life.

 Care Decisions in the Final Weeks, Days, and Hours of Life